wso2-extensions/esb-connector-ldap/docs/config.md

 * securityCredentials : The password of the LDAP admin.
 * secureConnection : The boolean value for the secure connection.
 * disableSSLCertificateChecking : The boolean value to check whether certificate enable or not.
+* timeout : The read timeout in milliseconds for LDAP operations.

 #### Ensuring secure data
 For security purposes, you should store securityCredentials in the WSO2 secure vault and make reference to it by using an alias instead of hard-coding the actual value in the configuration file.
 For more information, see [Working with Passwords](https://docs.wso2.com/display/EI640/Working+with+Passwords+in+the+ESB+profile).